Here’s everything you need to know before taking cannabis edibles.

 -

-Once you feel it, you’re committed for a while – edible effects can last several hours, sometimes longer, depending on dose, format, and metabolism.
+Once you feel it, you’re committed for a while – edible effects can last several hours, sometimes longer.

 -